10 Best Futures Trading Platforms and Brokers of 2023

 That’s why it is essential to decide what markets you want to trade before making your final decision regarding the broker.
 Typically, data feeds such as CQG, or TT will have multiple connection points worldwide that would allow you to connect to CME, Eurex, Euronext, ICE, ICE Europe, Hong Kong Futures exchange, and other liquid exchanges.
 Optimus Futures has these global Futures exchanges.

-The most important decision future traders have to make is to go the retail broker route (Interactive Brokers, E*Trade, TradeStation, etc.) or decide on specialized futures brokers (Generic Trade, Optimus Futures, etc.).
+The most important decision future traders have to make is to go the retail broker route (Interactive Brokers, E*Trade, TradeStation, etc.) or decide on specialized futures brokers (Optimus Futures, Generic Trade, etc.).

 Benefits of using specialized futures brokers:

-Retail brokers have the main benefit of offering multiple markets to trade from one account while having a significant disadvantage.
+Retail online brokers have the main benefit of offering multiple futures markets to trade from one account while having a significant disadvantage.
 Their support is hard to reach, and waiting times can cumulate fast to an hour or even more.
 That might be reasonable for an investor, but a day trader needs help quickly.
-And that’s also true for users of the best day trading platforms and best options trading platforms.

 The History of Futures Trading